m2-farzan/ros2-supplementary-pkgbuilds/README.md

 }

 ```
 Note that the package depends on other ROS packages.
 For two of them I created separate pkgbuilds (`navigation`, `diagnostic`) because I felt they are common packages.
 For `geographic_info` I didn't bother making yet another pkgbuild.
 I just added clone instruction so that it'll be built by colcon before the main package—colcon automatically builds dependencies first.
 If later on I run into another package with `geographic_info` dependency, I'll refactor it as a new package.
 There are no strict rules, and IMO going too granular will just create clutter.
+(EDIT: See "Thoughts on semi-granular packaging" in the bottom)

 The base ros2-foxy (or ros2-git) package itself installs a few hundred base packages and all ROS packages depend on it.